LEARNAcademy/Instructor-Handbook/README.md

 **Code Reviews (Reviewing Pull Requests)**

-Reviewing pull requests on the capstone projects becomes a one of the main tasks for instructors during this phase of the program.
+Reviewing pull requests on the capstone projects becomes one of the main tasks for instructors during this phase of the program.
 It is an opportunity for instructors to fill in some of the best practice gaps and work in the some real world conceptual and domain knowledge.

-Comment up those PRs!
+Provide feedback up those PRs!

 It is expected that you will bring your best practices with you along with your PR standards, some of which may be listed here.
 But you can start with these: